CivicActions/agile-california/documentation/usds-checklist.md

 #### Actions
 1. We used [Bootstrap](http://getbootstrap.com/) as a user interface baseline and grid framework.
-2. This is a very simple application and Bootstrap is used consistently.
+2. This is a very simple application and Bootstrap is used consistently for all page components.
 3. The application enables users (both parents and caseworkers) to view and send messages, view nearby residential facilities on a map, and edit a personal profile.
 Upon sending a new message or replying to an existing one, the message posts in the thread and a confirmation message displays, giving immediate visual feedback.
 When a user updates their profile, a confirmation message displays to indicate that changes have been saved.
 Breadcrumbs are also visible to assist with navigation of the site.
-4. In the Inbox, we display "unread" and "urgent" statuses in text (rather than relying on color) to make this information accessible.
+4. Drupal has excellent accessibility out of the box and we took care to ensure our development retained or enhanced this - for example in the Inbox, we display "unread" and "urgent" statuses in text (rather than relying on color only) to make this information accessible.
 5. Users may edit some profile fields, save, and then return later to complete their profiles.
 The other user activities (viewing or sending a message and viewing facilities on a map) are simple, one-step processes.
 6. Language is kept to a minimum so the focus can remain on the content of user profiles, messages, and maps.
 We've minimized or removed unnecessary text.
 7. We are currently only an online service.